svanderbleek/twpgtwp/README.md

 * LISA: A uniform ADL for embedded processor modeling, implementation, and software toolsuite generation
 * RTL processor synthesis for architecture exploration and implementation
 *  Ingredients of Adaptability: A Survey of Reconfigurable Processors.
+* MyHDL: A Python-based Hardware Description Language
+* ArchHDL: A Novel Hardware RTL Design Environment in C++
+* Veriloggen: A library for constructing a Verilog HDL source code in Pytho
+* PyMTL: A Unified Framework for Vertically Integrated Computer Architecture Research
+* Avoiding game over: Bringing design to the next level
+* JHDL-an HDL for reconfigurable systems
+* HML, a novel hardware description language and its translation to VHDL
+* Chisel: Constructing Hardware in a Scala Embedded Language

 ## Binary Analysis